RTippin/janus-client/README.md

 ### This package provides a client to fluently interact with your [Janus Gateway Server][link-janus]

-## Notes
-- More plugin support will be added soon.

 ## Included
 - Core REST API wrapper to interact with janus.
 - VideoRoom plugin wrapper.